fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-11-Ray-Tracing-Adventure.md

 - **Bounding Volume Hierarchies (BVH)**
 - **Look At Camera**

+Before I begin, I should mention that this blog and project are part of the [Advanced Ray Tracing](https://catalog.metu.edu.tr/course.php?prog=571&course_code=5710795) course given by my professor Ahmet Oğuz Akyüz at Middle East Technical University.

 ### Bugs on Part 1
 But, talking about new features, I would like to mention about the bugs I have encountered on Part 1 and understood some of them.
 Let's start with PLY import bug.